Schaeuble says Greek aid shocker was designed to bring clarity

 Schaeuble said in Koblenz that since Greece would not be able to raise sufficient funds on the capital markets by then, “there will likely be a need for action”.

-At the event on Tuesday, he had said: “There will have to be another programme for Greece”.
+At the event on Tuesday, he had said: “There will have to be another program for Greece”.

 Schaeuble said he felt the need to bring clarity to the discussion because of sense that people feared bad news after the election.